dt2/werebol-scratch/README.md

 werebol-scratch
 ===============

-werebol - part human, part javascript (node, webkit, rebol)
+werebol - part human, part javascript (rebol, node, webkit)

+Use with https://github.com/rogerwang/node-webkit , see nodekit.sh to run.
+Testet on Ubuntu 12.04